 MC affiliate Olam Group Limited (Olam) has endorsed the UN CEO Water Mandate (a United Nations Global Compact initiative that supports corporate involvement in activities relating to water, sanitation, and the SDGs) and is working to develop policies designed to mitigate, understand, and manage water risks.

 Examples of specific efforts by Olam to reduce its water consumption include the establishment, in 2022, of usage reduction targets for 2030 at its almond orchards in Australia and the U.S., as well as a commitment to improve water use efficiency throughout each orchards by monitoring soil and plant moisture , and to remediate 75% of wet and saline areas .
-In addition, Olam irrigation experts have been working to implement measures at Olam's black pepper estate in Vietnam, including rainwater storing and shade trees planting.
-They also reduced water use by an average of 35% between January and April 2022 through the installation of drip irrigation.
-Olam has also implemented various measures and capital investments to improve water efficiency at its processing facilities, resulting in a 21% reduction in water consumption per ton at its main processing facilities compared to the previous year.
+Additionally, at the soluble coffee facility in Vietnam, Olam has installed a reverse osmosis system to recover and reuse the rejected water during processing, continuously investing in measures and equipment to improve water efficiency.
+Regarding water quality management, Olam has maintained strict control over water quality at the palm plantations in Gabon since 2023, carrying out regular inspections by third parties to prevent cross-contamination in nearby rivers.

 In 2022, Olam partnered with the USDA Forest Service, the National Forest Foundation, and Unilever to focus on improving the resilience of forested watershed and conservation of water within the Pine Flats watershed in California and reduce the risk of severe wildfires.
 This project is expected to replenish approximately 2.5 billion liters of water and reduce CO2 emissions by 80,000 tons annually.